-You can write to the provider to formally request the return of your goods and arrange to collect your goods.
+You can write to the provider to formally request the return of your goods and arrange to collect them.
 You can attach a list of all the items you left behind and any photographs of your belongings.

 Put any agreement in writing and you keep a copy.
-If you cannot come to an agreement to get your goods back contact QSTARS for help.
+If you cannot come to an agreement to get your goods back, you can contact us for advice.

 The Residential Tenancies Authority (RTA) runs a free dispute resolution service that can help you communicate with the provider to solve a dispute.
-To apply fill out a Dispute Resolution Request (RTA Form R16) online or email or post this form into the RTA.
+To apply, fill out a Dispute Resolution Request (Form R16) online or email or post this form into the RTA.

 You can get RTA forms online at www.rta.qld.gov.au or call the RTA and they can post forms to you.
-You can also call Tenants Queensland for help to fill in forms.
+You can also call us for help to fill in forms.